-- Bring sugar and 1-cup water to a boil, in a small saucepan, and stir to dissolve sugar.
+Bring sugar and 1 1/4 cups water to a boil, in a small saucepan, and stir to dissolve sugar.

 - Remove from heat, pour into a heat-proof dish and cool on the counter for 10 minutes.

-- Once syrup has cooled, pour into a 2-quart pitcher, add lemon juice and 7 cups water.
+Once syrup has cooled, pour into a 2-quart pitcher, add lemon juice and 4 more cups of water.
 Stir well.
+Refrigerate until cold.

 - When Ready to Serve:

 - Pour lemonade into 8 ounce glasses over ice and place a large dollop of Raspberry Cream on top.
 Serve with a straw.